 Following this devastation, preparedness in the face of weather disturbances appeared to have increased, especially with the pre-evacuation of residents in vulnerable areas that led to fewer casualties.
 On the other hand, developing smarter cities is a foremost counter-measure to preparing and withstanding the force of destructive elements.

-Aside from the New Clark City, Cebu, Davao, and even Manila are now laying the groundwork to make their areas smarter and safer.
+Aside from the New Clark City (which features residences like Deca Clark Residences), Cebu, Davao, and even Manila are now laying the groundwork to make their areas smarter and safer.
 These metropolises, known to have the most population in the country, are agile enough to undergo a faster digital transformation because of sufficient resources.
 They can even spur the nationwide plan to develop smarter cities.

 Disaster and Risk resiliency